mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 Sonar Stealth Suit: Using a special sound absorbing fabric, the sonar stealth suit renders a Dolphin almost invisible to sonar (DM+4 to Stealth checks made against sonar only).

-Travel Suit: Travel suits combine gravitic technology with a hostile environment suit and contains a super- humid atmosphere for the health and comfort of its Dolphin wearer.
+Travel Suit: Travel suits combine gravitic technology with a hostile environment suit and contains a super-humid atmosphere for the health and comfort of its Dolphin wearer.

 The travel suit provides its wearer with complete protection from temperatures ranging from -100^0 C to +100^0 C^ and pressures of up to 56 atmospheres.
 They include a fully enclosed helmet including a visor with a heads up display that is tied to an on-board computer/